Japan: 76% of console sales in 2019 were for Nintendo Switch

-In case you are an everyday reader on a Wednesday you’ll have seen that the Famitsu charts frequently exhibit Nintendo’s dominance in Japan with their Swap household of programs.
-We’ve got came upon at this time whopping 76 % of console gross sales in Japan throughout 2019 had been for Nintendo’s newest platform which places the opposite older programs to disgrace.
+If you’re an everyday reader on a Wednesday you’ll have seen that the Famitsu charts frequently exhibit Nintendo’s dominance in Japan with their Change household of methods.
+We’ve got discovered right this moment whopping 76 p.c of console gross sales in Japan throughout 2019 have been for Nintendo’s newest platform which places the opposite older methods to disgrace.

-The Swap offered four,493,903 items in Japan final yr, up 29% from 2018, which accounts for 76% of console gross sales within the nation for the yr.
-The Swap’s whole gross sales in Japan are actually as much as 11,383,449.
-Nintendo additionally offered 191,173 3DS items within the nation throughout 2019, which implies gross sales of Nintendo’s growing older clamshell handheld had been down 66%.
+The Change bought four,493,903 models in Japan final yr, up 29% from 2018, which accounts for 76% of console gross sales within the nation for the yr.
+The Change’s whole gross sales in Japan at the moment are as much as 11,383,449.
+Nintendo additionally bought 191,173 3DS models within the nation throughout 2019, which suggests gross sales of Nintendo’s growing older clamshell handheld have been down 66%.

 GameSpot